dumpsterfireproject/test-app/README.md

 To provide a single executable that provides a simple application that can be used to practice writing a variety of end to end tests against.
 The application includes a terminal based UI, a web UI, a JSON API, and a GraphQL API.

-It also has some interesting examples that might make for some good future blog posts, like using gqlgen, air, tview, and hexagonal architecture.
+It also has some interesting examples that might make for some good future blog posts, like using gqlgen, air, tview, hexagonal architecture, and functional options.

 ## About the Test App